Walker (mobility): Rollators

 A different approach to the walker is the rollator, also called wheeled walker, invented by the Swede Aina Wifalk in 1978.
 Wifalk had polio.
 Although originally a brand name, "rollator" has become a genericized trademark for wheeled walkers in many countries, and is also the most common type of walker in several European countries.

 The rollator consists of a frame with three or four large wheels, handlebars and a built-in seat, which allows the user to stop and rest when needed.
 Rollators are also often equipped with a shopping basket.
 Rollators are typically more sophisticated than conventional walkers with wheels.
 They are adjustable in height and are light-weight, yet sturdier than conventional walkers.
 The handlebars are equipped with hand brakes that can be lifted or pushed downward to instantly stop the rollator.
 The brakes can also be used in maneuvering the rollator; by braking one side while turning the rollator towards that side a much tighter turning radius can be achieved.

 A study in the 2000s found an increase in the use of rollators by young people "usually in their thirties who are setting a new standard for walking among young people".
 The researchers conclude that this might be helpful in alleviating the stigma that using a rollator currently carries.

 A Norwegian-made version of Wifalk's rollator won the 2011 Red Dot Design Award in the "Life science and medicine" class.

 The European norm for walking aids EN ISO 11199-2:2005 applies to rollators and walking frames.

 Disabled dog walker

 This type of walker provides support and stability to the dogs, while allowing them to rely partly on their hind legs and continue using them.

 It is suitable for dogs with mobility problems with hind legs (or unstable).
-It also helps them to exercise their back legs and can help maintaining any partial mobility they may have left or, in some cases, help to improve it.
+It also helps them to exercise their back legs and can help maintain any partial mobility they may have left or, in some cases, help to improve it.

-Zimmer frame

-The Zimmer frame is designed to help disabled people walk more easily.
-It is an improvement of the classic walking aids.
-Zimmer frames have two wheels in the front.